Caesar Baronius: Life

 Neri directed Baronius to focus his attention on the study and explanation of Church History.
 Baronius spent the next few years balancing his studies, lectures, and continued involvement in apostolic work.
 In 1588, he began to publish the Annales.
 He succeeded Philip Neri as superior of the Roman Oratory in 1593.

-Pope Clement VIII, whose confessor he was from 1594, made him a cardinale on 5 June 1596 and also appointed him to head the Vatican Library.
+Pope Clement VIII, whose confessor he was from 1594, made him a cardinal on 5 June 1596 and also appointed him to head the Vatican Library.
 Baronio was given the red hat on 8 June and on 21 June was assigned the title of Cardinal Priest of Santi Nereo e Achilleo.
 Baronio restored this titular church and in 1597 a procession was held to transfer there a number of relics.
 Baronius also renovated the Church of San Gregorio Magno al Celio.

 At subsequent conclaves, Baronio was twice considered to be papabile – the conclaves which in the event elected Pope Leo XI and Pope Paul V. On each occasion, Baronio was opposed by Spain on account of his work "On the Monarchy of Sicily", in which he supported the papal claims against those of the Spanish government.
 In 1602 he commissioned the Oratorio di Santa Silvia in San Gregorio Magno al Celio.

 Baronio's last days were spent in the Oratory at Santa Maria in Vallicella.
-He found solace in the humble surroundings of the Oratory and in the company of his fellow religious.
+He found solace in the humble surroundings of the Oratory and in the company of his fellow Oratorians.
 There he died on 30 June 1607, and was buried in that same church.
 He was named "Venerable", an honor to which Pope Benedict XIV elevated him in 1745.